 We review all data retention periods every two years.
 Data collected for accounts purposes are kept for seven years plus an additional period of six months.
 You can request data we have on file to be forgotten.

 We want to make sure that any personal information we hold about you is up to date.
 So if you think your personal information is inaccurate, you can ask us to correct or remove it at no charge to you.

 This is called your right to rectification.
 Please contact us if you would like to change any information that we may hold on you.

 Under the GDPR, you have a right to know what personal information we hold about you.
 To request any information, please fill in our Subject Access Request Form (available on request) and send it to our Data Controller whose details are listed above, and we will make sure that this is handled in a swift and appropriate manner.

 If you do not want to receive information from us, or would only like to receive information about a certain aspect of what we do (e.g. events or emergencies) please get in touch with us and we will change your preferences.

 We maintain the highest standards of data privacy and security to protect your personal details and other information about you because we want you to feel completely confident about the communications you receive from us.
 We regularly review our processes and procedures to protect your information from unauthorised access and use, accidental loss and/or destruction.

 How to Contact Us

-Please contact our assigned Data Protection Office (DPO), Marcel Cowan, Director, Creative Clinic on 020 8201 1848.
+Please contact our assigned Data Compliance Office, Marcel Cowan, Director, Creative Clinic on 020 8201 1848.